SOLDES

 Résumé

 The troll lives in the forest, which is shrinking by the day.
 Her fate is tied to the earth, and she suffers for it.
 Far away sits the power-hungry king.
 The townspeople fear him.
 They have little choice but to follow his orders, to slaughter the animals and cut down trees.
 To make it stop, the troll must punish them.
-In the cracks, there is love, maybe even hope.
-Erik and Petra have both retreated from the community.
+In the cracks, however, there is love, maybe even hope.
+Erik and Petra find refuge, and each other.